 - Children over the age of eight with crowded teeth

-Treating the above conditions early on will prevent the need to remove permanent teeth to relieve crowding or surgery to realign jaws.
+Treating the above conditions early on will prevent the need to remove permanent teeth later in life to relieve crowding and/or surgery to realign jaws.

-In this phase, we let the remaining teeth come in naturally.
+During the supervision period we let nature take its course, allowing the remaining teeth come in naturally.
 There are some instances when we may choose to remove baby teeth in order to allow the permanent tooth to erupt without the interference of a stubborn baby tooth.
-During this time, we simply monitor the progress of the teeth at six-month intervals and correct any problems that may develop.
+During this time, we simply monitor the progress of the teeth at six-month intervals and correct any problems that may develop until phase two.

 Phase Two: Braces

-The goal of phase two is to align the teeth and jaw.
-This is where the movement happens.
-At the end of treatment, each tooth is in place and there is harmony with the cheeks, tongue, lips and other teeth.
-Then, retainers are worn to solidify the new smile and ensure its longevity.
-Treatment usually lasts an average of 15 months when following phase one treatment.
+Once the jaw problems have been corrected it’s fast and efficient to move the teeth into their correct position.
+Generally this only takes 12-15 months.
+At the end of treatment, each tooth is in place and there is harmony between the cheeks, tongue, lips, and jaw, as well.
+After the braces are removed, retainers are worn to solidify the new smile and ensure its longevity.
+Phase two usually lasts an average of 15 months when following phase one treatment.